erf/node-resize/README.md

 ## Response

-The response is an json array per image with links and sizes of all the resized images.
+The response is an `JSON` array per image with links and sizes of all the resized images.

 ### Example